-If you are an actuary who is not in work during the CPD year, e.g. because you are retired or on a career break, you belong to Category 3.
-A CPD year is the period from 1st July to the following 30th June.
+If you are an actuary who is not in work, e.g. because you are retired or on a career break, you belong to Category 3.

 It should be noted that Category 3 does not include actuaries who work only in a part-time or voluntary capacity or whose work is wholly non-actuarial.
-Actuaries who continue to work fall within either Category 1 or 2 as set out above.
+Actuaries who continue to work fall within Category 1, 2A, 2B or 2C as set out above.
 The requirement for competence is not waived merely because the actuary works in a non-actuarial area, works less than full-time or works in a voluntary unpaid capacity.